 - Osuanyi Essel, University of Education Winneba, Ghana

-- Bernadette Maria Romain Van Haute, University of South Africa, Pretoria, South Africa
+- Bernadette Van Haute, Honorary Member, Pretoria, South Africa

-- Mary Clare Akinyi Kidenda, Technical University Nairobi, Kenya
+- Mary Clare Akinyi Kidenda, Technical University of Kenya, Nairobi, Kenya

 - Constanze Kirchner / Nicola Pauli, University of Augsburg, Germany